gleb-shtengel/FIB-SEM/README.md

         file type (0 - Shan Xu's .dat, 1 - tif)
     fnm_reg : str
         filename for the final registed dataset
-    use_DASK : boolean
+    threshold_min : float
-        use python DASK package to parallelize the computation or not (False is used mostly for debug purposes). threshold_min : float
         CDF threshold for determining the minimum data value threshold_max : float